frc-862/PitCartManager/README.md

 - [ ] remove password on settings and use password system on lock screen instead?
 - [ ] change good luck text to cycle and make them standard across all routes
 - [ ] remove compcode
+- [ ] why is there a locked variable and a function to check if locked?

 ## Doulbe Elim Bracket Plans
 - [ ] hide tiebreaker if not used (tiebreaker match and tiebreakerLine class)